Kue gapit: Preparation

 One recipe for Kue Gapit from the Indonesian magazine Femina calls for wheat, rice flour, chicken eggs, coconut water, salt, sugar, and cinnamon.
 The egg is first beaten, then the cinnamon and sugar is mixed in.
-Once it has been absorbed by the mixture, the flour and salt is added, and this concoction is mixed further.
+Once the egg has been absorbed by the mixture, the flour and salt is added, and this concoction is mixed further.
 After adding the coconut water, a tablespoon of the mixture is added between iron molds and grilled until it has been cooked.
 This is repeated until the mixture is used up.
 The resulting Kue are then stored for later consumption.
 Generally, however, tapioca is used rather than this mix of flours.
 The kue can be eaten on its own, or as a side dish.

 Numerous flavors are available, including chocolate, sesame seed, cheese, ginger, prawn, and balado (spicy).
 Additional flavorings are added during the mixing process.
 The molds come in a variety of shapes and sizes, though those with waffle-like square patterns are common; molds with space for more than one kue are available.